 This can have a huge impact on performance.
 Distributed teams can now access highly relevant training programs regardless of geographic boundaries—and they can progress at their own pace.
 Personalization can also provide the empathetic touch needed to boost productivity and morale.

 Public WiFi networks, personal laptops, unmonitored browsing activities—it’s safe to say going virtual can significantly increase the number of entry points for cybercriminals to exploit.
-In fact, 72% of CISOs agree hybrid and remote work negatively impacts their company’s security posture.
+In fact, 49% of CISOs agree hybrid and remote work as a top source of their company’s security risk.
 Yet hiring round-the-clock IT support may not be feasible for every organization, especially as demand for cybersecurity specialists continues to outweigh supply.

 AI-powered solutions are simplifying the path to highly secure remote work.
 Modern cybersecurity solutions leverage AI to monitor network traffic, identify vulnerabilities, and detect suspicious activities in real time—alerting organizations about critical threats before they spread.